Date approved: April 2022

 1.2.
 This policy outlines how we collect your personal information; what information we collect from and about you; why we collect this information and our legal justification for doing so; how we protect your information and the rights you have in respect to the information we hold on you.

 1.3.
-Your privacy is important to us, and we are committed to handling your personal information securely, respectfully and in accordance with the Data Protection Law, including but not limited to the UK General Data Protection Regulation (UK-GDPR), the Data Protection Act 2018 (DPA) and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR).
+As a Data Controller, Raven Housing Trust wants you to know that your privacy is important to us, and we are committed to handling your personal information securely, respectfully and in accordance with the Data Protection Law, including but not limited to the UK General Data Protection Regulation (UK-GDPR), the Data Protection Act 2018 (DPA) and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (PECR).